MrDoe/ClippyAI/README.md

 even use this tool completely offline.
 * **Clipboard Integration**: ClippyAI seamlessly integrates with your system's clipboard, capturing text instantly after it is copied or cut.
 Users can send the clipboard contents along with one of the predefined or a custom task to the Ollama API.
+After task execution, the clipboard contents will be overwritten with the output.
-* **Keyboard Simulation**: The response is either sent to an integrated output field or can automatically be typed into the application window where the user is working.
-Alternatively, you can just send the output back to the clipboard.
+* **Desktop Notifications**: Notifications inform the user about the task status.
 * **Cross-Platform Support**: Developed with .NET and Avalonia, ClippyAI runs on Windows and Linux (X11) ensuring that users can enjoy its benefits regardless of their platform.